samikhalaf/simple-todo-app-js/README.md

 ## Regarding developement

 - Plain JavaScript (ES6) programming, no frameworks and no crazy libraries 💪🏿.
-- Web Responsive design, with CSS variables and cool stuff.
+- Mobile first / responsive design, with CSS variables and cool stuff.
 - Usage of BEM methodology for organising styles.
 - All your tasks are stored in your localStorage's browser.
 Only you have access about the things you write down.
-- No cookies and no surveillance 👌🏿
+- No cookies and no surveillance, this website stores 0% of user data 👌🏿

 Enjoy!